BENOKUMU/besh4771/README.md

-- 👋 Hi, I’m @besh4771
+- 👋 Hi, I’m Benjamin
 - 👀 I’m a junior software engineer and data science student
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning software engineering and machine learning
 - 💞️ I’m looking to collaborate on software development projects
 - 📫 How to reach me benjaminokumu12@gmail.com